qntm/base32768/README.md

 # base32768

 Base32768 is a binary encoding optimised for UTF-16-encoded text.
+This JavaScript module, `base32768`, is the first implementation of this encoding.

 The efficiency chart speaks for itself.
 Efficiency ratings are averaged over long inputs.
 Higher is better.

 <table>
 	<thead>